FREE EMPLOYMENT SERVICES

 An employer will benefit from hiring a young person.
 Through the Employing Young Talent Incentive, an employer will receive incentives of $1,000 to $2,000 as follows:

-For ES-assisted youth clients matched with a small business after April 1, 2018, the employer will receive $1,000 upon hiring, followed by an additional $1,000 retention payment at six months in the job.
+For Employment Service (ES)-assisted youth clients matched with a small business, the employer will receive $1,000 upon hiring, followed by an additional $1,000 retention payment at six months in the job.

 To be eligible to receive the EYTI benefit for hiring a young person, the employer must: